 Texas Tech University: Texas Tech offers a Master of Arts in Mass Communication with a Sports Media Track.
 The goal of this program is to prepare students for careers in the sports media industry.
 The curriculum is highly flexible with only three required courses in research methods, mass communication theory, and a sports communication seminar.
 Beyond these foundational courses, students select 15 credit hours of elective courses in areas specific to sports media, such as sports public relations, advertising, and ethics, as well as areas related to mass communication but not directly connected to sports, such as social media, organizational communication, and journalism.
 Students of this program must also complete an internship and a final project.

-*Note: There are seven master’s in communication programs that offer a specialization or track in sport communication.
+*Note: There are six master’s in communication programs that offer a specialization or track in sport communication.
 This number does not currently include any master’s in journalism programs that may have a focus on sports journalism or master’s in sports media programs.

 |Online Master's in Sports Communication and Sports Management Programs|